 Types of Sedation for Children

-The primary types of sedation dentists most commonly use for children is the same as that used for adults: oral sedation, nitrous oxide and intravenous sedation.
+The primary types of sedation dentists most commonly use for children are the same as those used for adults: oral sedation, nitrous oxide and intravenous sedation.

 Oral sedation is taken by mouth or through the nose when the patient arrives for the appointment.
 The medicine normally takes up to 20 minutes to kick in.
 Oral sedation doesn't put patients to sleep, it just helps them relax.